Why Web Developers Don’t Work Well Together

 Did they load the site up with scripts, modules, and plugins in an effort to make up for their lack of programming skills?

 And even when we don’t say these things out loud… We are thinking of them.
 As I have mentioned 100 times before, Web development is interesting in that there is no true set of rules or standards to how any specific challenge will be met and there is no one way to accomplish a single goal.
 How one Web developer did it is almost certainly not the way another developer would have done it.

 Very Few Like To Work In Other People’s Code

 Many Web developers, if not all, naturally hate working in other people’s code.
 It takes longer and there are sure to be challenges that crop up that would not exist ‘if they had only done it this way…‘

 My job is unique in that with my focus on Web support and Website maintenance I am almost always working in someone else’s code.
 It’s definitely a challenge sometimes to not bad-mouth any previous developer as my 1-hour task becomes a 2-hour task because it is clear this script kiddie has no knowledge of best practices and has cut and pasted a massive amount of crap code… How the hell does this work at all?!
 You get it.

 The Client is Not Paying for a Fight

 Sometimes I get frustrated with other developers as it seems they have made it their job to make others look bad.
-I guess the effort is focused on making them look good in comparison, but it’s frustrating and seems to feed a never ending cycle of critique.
-I’ve seen developers work almost tirelessly to educate the client on what a crappy job the last guy did and I have wonder why.
+I guess the effort is focused on making them look good in comparison, but it’s frustrating and seems to feed a never-ending cycle of critique.
+I’ve seen developers work almost tirelessly to educate the client on what a crappy job the last guy did and I have wondered why.
 The goal should be to make the client feel as good as possible about the investments they have made, not berate them on what bad choices they made.